apache/nuttx/boards/arm/lpc17xx_40xx/open1788/README.txt

     position.
 The windows are being updated from the per-winidow framebuffers automatically.

-    This example is reminescent of Pong:  Each window travels in straight line until it hits an edge, then it bounces off.
+    This example is reminiscent of Pong:  Each window travels in straight line until it hits an edge, then it bounces off.
 The window is also raised when it hits the edge (gets "focus").
 This tests all combinations of overap.